Woman holding wine glass in Hong Kong

 2. Fini’s

-This place made it on my list of the best restaurants to check out in Hong Kong and made it on this list for two reasons: 1) the staff are outrageously lovely, and 2) the bar is effortlessly cool and conveniently has a state-of-the-art pizza oven for when you’re craving a slice of margherita to go with your margarita.
+Fini’s made it on my list of the best restaurants to check out in Hong Kong and made it on this list for two reasons: 1) the staff are outrageously lovely, and 2) the bar is effortlessly cool and conveniently has a state-of-the-art pizza oven for when you’re craving a slice of margherita to go with your margarita.
+The weekday happy hour deal is available from 6-8 PM.

 3. Tai Lung Fung